reirep/ImgManipulation/readme.md

         - first

 ## TODO
-- The TODO list
 - The generation of a jar
 - The "interractive mode" part of the doc
 - Add details on the list of filters
-- add support for multiple pictures
+- Add support for multiple pictures at the same time
 - The help message
 - Remodel the java API
 - add a logger